peterforsling/StringEncryptor/Encryptor/Readme.txt

 How to Use:
 Enter the string you would like to encrypt in the left text box, and once you click that Encrypt/Decrypt button, it will ask for a password.
-The password for this version right now is "version1.0".
+The password right now is "version1.0".
 Please note if you change the passwordkey you will not be able to  enter the right password for the Encryptor.
 Once you enter the correct password, the output will be displayed in the right textbox.
 Another important note is that this will only work on strings up to 32 characters long.
 If you enter a string with a length greater than 32 characters, the output will be the first 32 encrypted characters of the string.